GJComber/Tanggram_CaseStudy/README.md

  The product they have developed is Australia’s first personal wealth app that allows people to ‘invest while shopping’.

- To access the investment options, interested users can download the app which partners with more than 500 merchants, including food & drink, beauty, entertainment, education, sports and grocery merchants, through which they can access deals and rewards.
+ To access the investment options, interested users can download the app which partners with more than 500 merchants.
+These include food & drink, beauty, entertainment, education, sports and grocery merchants, through which they can access deals and rewards.
 Every time users participate and shop, they receive shopping rewards (called T-Points) which are equivalent to $1 each and can then be invested by contributing towards the cost of the managed investment packages on offer.

-The aim is to introduce younger generations to investing through points gained via online shopping deals, and simple and reliable investment options through two of Australia’s leading financial management funds: La Trobe Financial, which has $12 billion in assets under management; and Trilogy, which specialises in property-based investments.
+The aim is to introduce younger generations to investing through points gained via online shopping deals.
+With simple and reliable investment options through two of Australia’s leading financial management funds: La Trobe Financial, which has $12 billion in assets under management; and Trilogy, which specialises in property-based investments.

 Tanggram built their solution on their own.
 The often time consuming & costly manual paperwork processes have all been integrated into their App in order to make investment easy for their users.

 Tanggram have also developed an online library with a range of articles and links to assist people to grow and expand their knowledge and financial confidence.
 This resource also helps to keep their clients informed and confident about their money and financial status.

-Their target market are typically in their early-30s to mid-40s, are employed, have a solid savings base and on average earn about $60,000 to $80,000.
+Their target market clientele are typically in their early-30s to mid-40s, are employed, have a solid savings base and on average earn about $60,000 to $80,000.

 Millennials are the largest and the most educated demographic group, they are tech savvy and prefer to do everything online rather than face-to-face.

 Born between 1981 and 1996 and numbering over 75 million, millennials have become the largest demographic group in the US, according to the Brookings Institution.

-Millennials are better educated than any other group and are entering their prime earning years.This presents a huge opportunity for forward- thinking Fintech firms to gain marketshare
+Millennials are better educated than any other group and are entering their prime earning years.This presents a huge opportunity for forward- thinking Fintech firms to gain marketshare.

  ---

 ## Technology

-I havent been able to find much background information on the technical side of Tanngrams deveopment.
+Background information on the technical side of Tanngrams deveopment is scarce and hard to come by despite extensive research.

-They have done a lot of building in house.
+The company has done a lot of building in house.
 Zoominfo lists
 Google analytics, Google global site tag, google universal analytics Varnish 5.2 as part of their tech and AWS cloud solutions is utilised.
-Traditional info sites havent featured their tech stacks.
+Traditional info sites haven't featured their tech stacks.
 Tanngram have said they facilitate product innovations led by user feedback and analysis.

 ---